trambarhq/relaks-route-manager/README.md

 `url` should be an internal, relative URL.

-An exception is thrown if not match is found.
+An exception is thrown if no match is found.

 ### preload